sudarshan12s/semantic-conventions/docs/database/oracledb.md

 **[5] `db.operation.batch.size`:** Operations are only considered batches when they contain two or more operations, and so `db.operation.batch.size` SHOULD never be `1`.

 **[6] `db.query.summary`:** `db.query.summary` provides static summary of the query text.
 It describes a class of database queries and is useful as a grouping key, especially when analyzing telemetry for database calls involving complex queries.
-Summary may be available to the instrumentation through instrumentation hooks or other means.
+A Summary may be available to the instrumentation through instrumentation hooks or other means.
 If it is not available, instrumentations that support query parsing SHOULD generate a summary following [Generating query summary](../database/database-spans.md#generating-a-summary-of-the-query-text) section.

 **[7] `db.query.summary`:** if readily available or if instrumentation supports query summarization.